List of costliest Atlantic hurricanes

-This is a list of costliest Atlantic hurricanes, with US$1 billion (nominal) in property damage, broadly capturing the severity of the damage each tropical cyclone has caused.
+This is a list of the costliest Atlantic hurricanes, with US$1 billion (nominal) in property damage, broadly capturing the severity of the damage each tropical cyclone has caused.
 The list includes tropical storms, a tropical cyclone with a peak 1-minute maximum sustained wind in the range of 39–73 mph (63–118 km/h), placing them below the 74 mph (119 km/h) minimum needed to attain hurricane status.

 History

 The record of the costliest tropical cyclone in the Atlantic is held jointly by hurricanes Katrina (2005) and Harvey (2017), both of which resulted in approximately $125 billion in property damage during the year they occurred.
 These storms are also the costliest tropical cyclones recorded worldwide.
-The hurricane seasons of those two hurricanes, the 2005 and 2017 Atlantic hurricane seasons, are also the two costliest hurricane seasons recorded.
+The hurricane seasons of those two hurricanes, the 2005 and 2017 Atlantic hurricane seasons, are also the second costliest, and most costly hurricane seasons recorded.

 Most of the costliest Atlantic hurricanes in recorded history have peaked as major hurricanes.
 However, weaker tropical cyclones can still cause widespread damage.
-Tropical storms Alberto in 1994, Allison in 2001, Lee in 2011, Imelda in 2019 and Fred of 2021 each caused over a billion dollars in damage.
+Tropical storms Alberto (1994), Allison (2001), Lee (2011), Imelda (2019), and Fred (2021) each caused over a billion dollars in damage.
+As of 2025, no numbered tropical depressions have become a billion-dollar disaster.